artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 | GOOG   | 953.77           |
 | NFLX   | 156.51           |

-## The highest traded price and lowest traded price of the APNSI stocks that trade in the NYSE  ##
+## The highest traded price and lowest traded price of the APNP stocks that trade in the NYSE  ##

 Instead of using a common table expression to generate the list of NYSE stocks, use a materialized view.